 Catching up with my high school classmates via Facebook in our post 50th reunion world, I am amazed at the differences among people of the same chronological age.
 Some are still working, some are retired.
 Some care for grandchildren, and even great grandchildren.
 Some are cared for in nursing homes.
 Some ride motorcycles, some walk with canes.
 The people with whom I regularly communicate are active and vital and centered in the present.
 Living in the moment is a trait we share; liking a good joke or a challenging puzzle are others.

 Personally, I can’t grasp what my age "feels like" because today is just like the thousands past; I don’t feel old because I don’t know what old feels like.
-I might move a little slower or take an occasional aspirin for the ache in my knees; but I don’t define myself by the number of birthdays under my belt.

 The Generation X babies, of whom I know two intimately and many others casually, are growing up in an uncertain world.
 They are often focused on their jobs, career advancement, and spending leisure time with their friends.
 They’ve taught me about craft beer and using the Wii.
 They embrace technology and stay close with their friends via Facebook, text messages, and Twitter -- to name a few.
 Many have mortgages and have had to buy their first lawn mower to keep the lawn in shape.